sublimelsp/LSP/README.md

-:information_source: You are reading the README of the `st4000-exploration` branch.
+:information_source: You are reading the README of the `main` branch.
 This branch targets ST4.
 If you are looking for the ST3 version, switch to the [master branch](https://github.com/sublimelsp/LSP/tree/master).

 # LSP